Learn how to create and use enhanced custom fields in QuickBooks Online Advanced.

 If you make a custom field inactive, your past data won’t disappear.
 You’ll still see the field on sales forms and purchase orders you used it on, but it won’t appear on new forms.

-You can also edit your custom fields from sales forms, purchase orders, and customer profiles.
+You can also edit your custom fields from sales forms, purchase orders, expens forms, customer profiles, and vendor profiles.